Code-Institute-Submissions/Pokemon-Pairs/README.md

 Jasmine testing
 I would like to use unit testing from the beginning of the project.
-I think it will be useful to find out which functions are/aren't being called.
+I think it will be useful to find out which functions are/aren't being called and is much quicker.
 I used JS to check which functions are called, by using alerts or console.log.
-However, this was inefficient.
+However, this was inefficient and I had to simulate all of the scenarios.

 ___